1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 nihilated.1”
 (Medvedev and Lerner, p.
 47)

-“..
-I repeat for clarity: Darwinists are for
-and not against genetics; Darwinists are not against genetics, but
-they are against the fascist distortion of genetics and fascist utiliza¬
-tion of genetics for political aims,”
-(Medvedev and Lerner, p.
-50)

-“In  reality, fascism was afraid of the real scientific genetics: in  Hitler’s Germany a number of genetics institutes were closed,
-and outstanding German geneticists were forced to leave  their native land”
-(Medvedev and Lerner, p.
-50)

 “In working on the collection the
 institute gave the country hundreds of literary monographs and
 systematic botanical descriptions instead of new varieties for wide¬